kallies/puppet-x2go/README.md

 * To install a x2go thin client environment

-:!: because the tce class needs a lot of dependencies which are not needed for x2go client/server classes the tce stuff is only in branch x2go-thinclient-environment_tce
+:red_circle: because the tce class needs a lot of dependencies which are not needed for x2go client/server classes the tce stuff is only in branch x2go-thinclient-environment_tce

 ```